 Insurance is all about assessing risk.
 Potential home insurers will want to know if they’re exposing themselves to an increased risk.
 Underpinned properties are considered riskier because it indicates that the property may be structurally unsound, or have imperfect sub-optimal foundations.

-While in theory the property should be more secure than before underpinning, there are no guarantees that it won’t require further structural work.
+While in theory the property should be more secure than before, there are no guarantees that it won’t require further structural work.

-That said, historical underpinning may have less of an impact on your premiums than recent work; if there has been no further movement of the ground in decades since the underpinning was completed, the likelihood is that the problems have been largely solved.
+That said, historical underpinning may have less of an impact on your premiums than recent work; if there has been no further movement of the ground in decades since it was completed, the likelihood is that the problems have been largely solved.

 If the vendor/estate agent misled you about historical work that has been completed to the property by failing to declare it on the Property Information Form, you may be able to sue; buyers are protected by the Misrepresentation Act (1967).